ProvableHQ/welcome/documentation/aleo/concepts/02_transactions.md

 121edc861e1730306397c895152e5b76da00d0b598ea6225b22aaf4b3741f323
 ```

-The **predicate commitment** on the predicates being used to spend the old records and the predicates used to create the new records in the transaction.
+The **program commitment** on the programs being used to spend the old records and the programs used to create the new records in the transaction.

 ### Local Data Root